nemerosa/continuous-delivery/README.md

 - how is the coverage of automated tests monitored?
 - who is responsible for the outcome of the automated tests?
 - what kind of feedback is returned to the testers & developers?
+- are successed and failures tracked?

 ### Delivery

+- what are the artifacts produced by the CI?
+- are they deployment ready?
+- are they environment agnostic?
+If not, explain why?
+- if not, what do they miss?
+- where are the artifacts stored?
+- what is the storage policy (max age, etc.)
+- is the promotion of artifacts tracked in any way?
+- how is the change log managed?

 ### Deployment

+- how the artifacts are deployed?
+- is the deployment mechanism the same in all environments?
+- is the deployment tracked?
+- are rollbacks taken into account?